 This way the same checkbox along with its title will be pasted into the selected cells and you do not have to go through the steps to insert the checkbox.

-Although the checkboxes have been inserted and you are able to Check and Uncheck them, you won’t be able to count the responses or use the checkbox responses in an Excel formula.
+Although the checkboxes have been inserted and you are able to select and unselect them, you won’t be able to count the responses or use the checkbox responses in an Excel formula.

-In order to be able to Count or use checkbox responses in an Excel formula, you need to link the checkboxes to their own individual cells.
+In order to be able to Count or use checkbox responses in an Excel formula, the checkboxes need to be linked to their own individual cells.

 1. Right-click on the first Checkbox and click on Format Control.